medialab/minet/docs/cli.md

   -s SELECT, --select SELECT                      Columns to include in report (separated by `,`).
   -t THREADS, --threads THREADS                   Number of threads to use.
 Defaults to 25.
   --throttle THROTTLE                             Time to wait - in seconds - between 2 calls to the same domain.
 Defaults to 0.2.
+  --timeout TIMEOUT                               Maximum time - in seconds - to spend for each request before triggering a timeout.
+Defaults to ~30s.
   --total TOTAL                                   Total number of lines in CSV file.
 Necessary if you want to display a finite progress indicator.
   --url-template URL_TEMPLATE                     A template for the urls to fetch.
 Handy e.g. if you need to build urls from ids etc.
   -X METHOD, --request METHOD                     The http method to use.
 Will default to GET.